Memorial Stadium (Lincoln): Expansions

 Memorial Stadium has undergone only minor updates since the 2013 expansion, designed to improve fan comfort and experience.
 A public Wi-Fi network and extra videoboards were installed, with two screens wrapping around the existing structure to allow visibility for fans in North Stadium seated under the primary videoboard.
 Bleacher seats were widened from eighteen to twenty-two inches in several areas, reducing capacity to 85,458.
 A brick pattern was added to the base of West Stadium to match the appearance of the rest of the stadium and surrounding academic buildings.

-In October 2023, Nebraska unveiled plans for the reconstruction of South Stadium, which has never undergone any extensive renovation.
-The project would result in a 360-degree main concourse and a 270-degree upper concourse, with a significant capacity reduction due to the replacement of bench seating in East and West Stadium with larger chair-back seats.
-South Stadium's demolition would result in the temporary loss of 23,000 seats.
-The project cost was estimated at $450 million, with half coming from university sources and half from private funding.
+In 2023, Nebraska unveiled plans for a $450-million reconstruction of South Stadium, which has never undergone any extensive renovation.
+The project would include a 360-degree main concourse and a 270-degree upper concourse, with a significant capacity reduction due to the replacement of bench seating in East and West Stadium with larger chair-back seats.
+In 2024, the renovation was reexamined and delayed in light of budget projections following a proposed NCAA settlement allowing revenue sharing between schools and student-athletes.

-In the spring of 2024, the renovation was reexamined in light of budget projections following a proposed NCAA settlement allowing revenue sharing between schools and student-athletes.
-The revised project was to first focus on revenue generation, with work tentatively scheduled to begin after the 2025 season.
-The potential teardown and rebuild of South Stadium was put under review, but athletic director Troy Dannen maintained it was an integral part of the project.
-In November, Dannen stated that the South Stadium renovation had been pushed until after the 2026 season.
 To help alleviate a university-wide budget deficit and fund the project, regent Barbara Weitz jokingly suggested constructing a columbarium beneath the football field.

-In August 2025, Dannen announced, in light of the deficit, that the project had been placed on hold indefinitely.
+The revised project, officially approved in April 2026 at an estimated $600 million, is scheduled for completion in 2028.
+It maintains most elements of the initial plan laid out in 2023 and will result in the loss of approximately 5,000 seats.